-Even the president may grant benefits to job order and contract of service workers.
-For instance, President Rodrigo Duterte ordered the release of a one-time gratuity pay (Php 2,000 in 2016 and Php 3,000 in 2019) to recognize their hard work.
+Even the president may grant benefits to job orders and contracts of service workers.
+For instance, President Rodrigo Duterte ordered the release of a one-time gratuity pay (PHP 2,000 in 2016 and PHP 3,000 in 2019) to recognize their hard work.

 Equally important to the benefits you receive while in government service are the benefits you’ll be paid after you get out of it.